Roster: Company B, 47th Pennsylvania Volunteers

 Schwenk, Charles M.

-Term of Service: 9 January 1862 – 20 June 1864 (died at Baton Rouge, Louisiana)
+Term of Service: 9 January 1862 – 20 June 1864 (died from malignant typhoid fever in Baton Rouge, Louisiana)

 Rank: Private